konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 ## Phases of implementation

-A addendum about what features can be left out until later iterations.
+An addendum about what features can be left out until later iterations.

 ### Phase 0 (Path to MVP)